thomasalvatran/Feb2018USBDrivers/README.md

 sudo ./userapp  following insstruction to read and write into USB <br>
 check: dmesg to see if a read or a write is happened
 <pre><code>
+sudo ./userapp
+[sudo] password for tovantran: r - read from device, w- write from device
+Enter command: w
+enter data: This is a test

    dmesg | tail
 [21472.003053] Minor obtained: 0
 [21472.003066] usbcore: registered new interface driver pen_driver